Tomb Raider: Anniversary Controls & Gameplay Notes

 Wii Remote

-Note that on the consoles this involves pressing straight down on the right thumb stick (i.e., toward the inside of the controller).
-You'll feel the stick click into place when you do this.
-Manual aim is comparable to the laser-sight view in previous games.
-It's used for stationary targets or distant enemies.
-Press this key to enter manual aim view, center the targeting reticule on the enemy or object.
-The reticule turns red if the enemy is within range, though you can still hit some of the time when the reticule is gray.
+Note that on the consoles this involves clicking the right thumb stick (i.e., pressing it inward like a button).
+Manual aim is used for stationary targets or distant enemies.
+Press this key to enter manual aim view, center the targeting reticle on the enemy or object.
+The reticle turns red if the enemy is within range, though you can still hit some of the time when the reticle is gray.
 It turns blue if the object can be grappled.
 Press Fire or Grapple.
 Press Manual Aim again to return to normal view.
 On the Wii, whenever Lara has weapons drawn, you can use the Wii remote to aim.
 No special button is required.

 Swimming